wso2/docker-ei/CONTRIBUTING.md

 # Contributing to docker-ei

-Docker and Docker Compose resources for WSO2 Enterprise Integration platform are open source and we encourage contributions from our community.
+Docker resources for WSO2 Enterprise Integration platform are open source and we encourage contributions from our community.

 ## How you can Contribute